The Practitioner Training for the Map of Meaning

 • Learn directly from the creators and developers of the Map of Meaning

-• Be supported in your learning and application of the Map of Meaning by the global community of certified practitioners
+• Be supported in your learning and application of the Map of Meaning by the global community of Certified Practitioners

 The Practitioner Training supports: